 DAGHA Ed offers inner city youth a safe environment after school where they can learn from the community, help develop their community and learn potential career/life skills in music and the performing arts.
 In Dwayne Simmons they have an apt lead teacher.
-Mr. Simmons is a musician of International acclaim: As hip-hop artist Dagha, his album “The Divorce” was rated among The Hip Hop Connection’s top 40 albums of 2008.
+Mr. Simmons is a musician of International acclaim: As Hip-Hop artist Dagha, his album “The Divorce” was rated among The Hip Hop Connection’s top 40 albums of 2008.
 He stands in a unique position to encourage multicultural learning and sharing.
-As area Program Director of local non-profit America SCORES Boston, he has trained teachers and implemented this curriculum to over 1,000 students in 30 elementary and middle schools.
+As Director of Strategic Initiatives for local non-profit Boston Scores, he has trained teachers and implemented this curriculum to over 1,000 students in 30 elementary and middle schools.
 Dagha and some of his students were featured on CNN as well as being recognized by President Obama for their achievements working with young people.

 As you can see, Dwayne Simmons and the DAGHA Ed curriculum provides substance that students and the entire community can truly appreciate today and into the foreseeable future.
 Mr. Simmons will bring his Worldly and localized experiences in diversity to this project, helping to ensure its success.